MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/2-what-is-azure-pipelines.md

 Our build server has problems.
 Even keeping it up to date is hard.
 Because Azure Pipelines provides build servers that Microsoft hosts and maintains, it always has the latest patches and security updates.
 We won't have to worry about maintaining build servers.

 Also, we have all kinds of scripts written by different people.
 We don't even understand how some of them work.
 Azure Pipelines comes with a catalog of tasks.
 A *task* is a packaged script or procedure that's been abstracted with a set of inputs.
-I'm going to try to map what the scripts do to those tasks.
+I'm going to try to map what our build scripts do to those tasks.
 At least we can standardize how things get done and increase the level of automation.

 And Azure Pipelines works with many different languages and application types.
 If we want to expand in those directions, we won't have to retool.